thousandbrainsproject/tbp.floppy/docs/user_guide/index.md

 Thus, total FLOPs per level = $n + kn = (5 + k)n$, and total across the tree is:
 $(5 + k)n \log_2(n)$

+Note: The FLOPs associated with KD-tree *construction* are not currently counted in Floppy, due to complexity around when KD-tree construction takes place in training vs. inference.
+As such, a script implementing this FLOP counting formula for KDTree construction during model initialization can be found at `tbp.tbs_sensorimotor_intelligence/scripts/count_model_init_flops.py`.

 ⚠️ Note: This differs from the asymptotic complexity O($n \log^2 n$), which assumes median-finding is done via full sorting ($O(n \log n)$) at each level.
 Here, we assume median-finding is linear-time and count FLOPs explicitly for real-world cost estimation.

 **KDTree Query:**